Indiana vs. Kent State: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +5000

-- Indiana is 16th-best in college basketball in terms of its odds to win the national championship (+5000), much higher than its computer rankings (37th).
+- In terms of its odds to win the national championship (+5000), Indiana is 16th-best in the country.
+It is way below that, 37th, according to computer rankings.

-- The Hoosiers have had the 69th-biggest change in terms of their national championship odds, dropping from +3500 at the beginning of the season to +5000.
+- The Hoosiers were +3500 to win the national championship at the start of the season, and have now fallen to +5000, which is the 69th-biggest change in the country.

+- Indiana has a 2% chance of winning the national championship, based on its moneyline odds.

-- The implied probability of Indiana winning the national championship, based on its +5000 moneyline odds, is 2%.
+- Kent State's chances of winning the national championship, based on its odds, are 0.1%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.